 Simple logging.
 If logging a dose takes more than a few taps, it will not happen consistently.
 The whole system falls apart if it is too much friction to use in the moment.

 Reminders that travel with the caregiver.
 A reminder that only goes to your parent's phone is not enough if they do not always have their phone nearby, or if their memory is unreliable.
 Caregivers need reminders too.
+For a full comparison of which reminder system fits which stage of a parent's needs, medication reminders for the elderly covers the full category landscape.

 Support for complex schedules.
 Seniors often take medications that are not simple "once a day" pills.
 Weekly injections, medications taken with food, tapering doses after surgery, medications taken every other day.
 The system needs to handle these without workarounds.